Víctor Andrés Belaúnde: Return

 Belaúnde returned to Peru in 1930 when a military coup led by Commander Luis Miguel Sánchez Cerro overthrew the Leguía's regime.
 A new interim junta presided by David Samanez Ocampo created a commission to draft a reform project to the Leguiist Constitution and Belaúnde was included as one of the ten members.
 Accordingly, he was elected Deputy to the Constituent Assembly in 1931 and defended vigorously the right of women to vote in elections, bicameralism and the autonomy of the judiciary.

 During this time, Beláunde tried to reincorporate to San Marcos.
-In 1931, he was a candidate for the Rectorship of the University but was defeated due to the support of the leftist university movement in favor of this opponent.
+In 1931, he was a candidate for the Rectorship of the university but was defeated due to the support of the leftist university movement in favor of this opponent.
 Belaúnde was even denied his tenureship as professor of modern history, which caused indignation in certain academic circles and inevitably led to his definitive departure from San Marcos.

 Shortly afterwards, Belaúnde was invited to give some lectures on history of the religions at the Catholic University of Lima (now Pontifical Catholic University of Peru) and then was appointed professor of constitutional law and history of cultures.
 In 1932, he was elected first Dean of the Faculty of Political and Economical Sciences and then he was Dean of the Faculty of Letters.

 Among the positions Belaúnde occupied throughout his professional career were: Secretary of the File of Limits of the Ministry of External Relations of Peru, becoming Secretary in the Diplomatic Mission to Spain and Argentina, Consultant in the bordering negotiations with Brazil, Chargé d'affaires in Germany (1914) and Bolivia (1945), Plenipotentiary Secretary in Uruguay in 1919, Colombia in 1934 and in Switzerland in 1936, President of the Peruvian delegation before the League of Nations then subscribing the San Francisco Charter, which gave origin to the Organization of the United Nations, He was also President of the General Assembly of the United Nations (1959), Rector pro tempore (1946–1947) and finally Rector of the Catholic University of Peru (1965).

 He also lectured on Hispanic-American culture throughout various universities in the United States while in exile, such as Columbia University, University of Miami (Doctor honoris causa), and the University of Chicago.
 In 1930 he delivered the Albert Shaw Lectures on Diplomatic History at Johns Hopkins University.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1944.

 He died in New York City.

 Family

 Victor Andrés Belaunde was a member of a notable Peruvian political family.
-His nephew Fernando Belaunde Terry was President twice; his brother Rafael Belaunde Diez Canseco was Prime Minister from 1945-1946; and his grandfather Pedro Diez Canseco was also President three times.
+His nephew Fernando Belaunde Terry was president twice; his brother Rafael Belaunde Diez Canseco was Prime Minister from 1945 to 1946; and his grandfather Pedro Diez Canseco was also President three times.